Vaccines — What You Need to Know

 Which is longer, immunity after getting COVID-19 or protection from a COVID-19 vaccination?

 Experts are working to learn more about both natural immunity and vaccine-induced immunity.
 We don’t know how long protection lasts for those who are vaccinated.
 What we do know is that COVID-19 has caused very serious illness and death for millions of people.
 If you get COVID-19, you also risk transmitting it to loved ones, friends, and colleagues who may get very sick.
+Some people who have had COVID-19 can be reinfected with the virus.
 We do know that vaccines are very effective in preventing COVID-19.
 CDC will keep the public informed as new evidence becomes available.

 What percentage of the population needs to get vaccinated to achieve herd immunity to COVID-19?Click for more info